tangrams/tangram-docs/pages/layers.md

             text:
                 ...
 ```
-The above example combines the "buildings" and "pois" layers into a new layer called "labels", for drawing with the "text" _draw style_.
+The above example combines the "buildings" and "pois" layers into a new layer called "labels", for drawing with the `text` _draw style_.

 ## `draw` parameters